takugian/quick-tutorials-with-aws/applicationautoscaling/autoscalingecs/README.md

-# ecsappautoscaling
+# autoscalingecs

-This project creates an ECS App using NodeJS with Auto Scaling configured.
+This project creates an auto Scaling for an ECS task.

 ## Helpful links